ACMUS-MIR/ACMus-Models/README.md

 ### Install required packages

 Install reuqired packages with pip or conda using the provided requirement.txt file for python 3.6.

-Create new environment and install dependencies using conda:
+Option A: Create new environment and install dependencies using conda:
 ```
 # Create new env
 $ conda create -n acmus_models python=3.6